Rays vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have won in seven, or 33.3%, of the 21 contests they have been named as odds-on underdogs this year.

-- This season, Tampa Bay has won two of its six games when it's the underdog by at least +110 on the moneyline.

-- The Rays have an implied victory probability of 47.6% according to the moneyline set for this matchup.
+- The Rays have an implied moneyline win probability of 55.6% in this matchup.

-- Games involving Tampa Bay have gone over the total set by bookmakers in 79 of 145 chances this season.
+- Tampa Bay has had an over/under set by oddsmakers 146 times, and have combined with opponents to go over the total in 79 of those games (79-63-4).

-- The Rays have posted a record of 10-8-0 against the spread this season.
+- The Rays have put together a 10-8-0 record ATS this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!